f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 We now have three methods:

-1. Declaring the whole /dns endpoint.
-This is declartive but also abosulte, we assume full authority about the endpoint.
+1. Declaring the whole /dns resource.
+This is declarative but also absolute, we assume full authority about the resource.
 2. Declaring a single server, working on an item-by-item basis.
 This is declarative as well but *per-item*, hence allows shared control over the configuration.
 3. Using the PATCH method